saccohuo/anki-ai-field-generator/README.md

 All the companies have models are relatively inexpensive, and have the pricing information on their website.
 But specifically:

-- The cheapest models currently are Anthropic's claude-3-5-haiku, DeepSeek's deepseek-chat, and OpenAI's gpt-4o-mini.
+- The cheapest models currently are Anthropic's claude-3-5-haiku, Google's gemini-2.5-flash-light-preview, DeepSeek's deepseek-chat, and OpenAI's gpt-4o-mini.
 - More advanced models might cost quite a bit more.
 - Pricing is based on number of tokens in the input and the output.
 A "token" is generally a few letters.
 - I tested with the same prompt, and Claude uses 3x the number of tokens as OpenAI and Deepseek.
 This makes Claude more expensive.